Canadian Forces Station Yorkton:

 The remaining tower was turned over to Transport Canada after Alsask closed in 1987 and finally decommissioned in 1996.

-The Alsask tower has remained unchanged since the Pinetree days, with its original dome still relatively intact.
-With its impending restoration, a piece of Cold War history will be preserved to honour the men and women who served at these isolated sentinels.
+Although much of the Pinetree Line has been demolished, or allowed to slowly crumble to pieces, this piece of Cold War history will be preserved to honour the men and women who served at these isolated sentinels.

 - Sole remaining radar tower with radome, July 2004.
 Photo: Bruce Forsyth.